 The Capital One MONEY Teen Checking Account may be a great solution to teaching your teenager to become financially independent.
 Named one of 2020’s best checking accounts by GOBanking Rates, this fee-free, interest-bearing checking account helps teens learn how to spend wisely and save money for long-term financial goals.

 Hunting for the perfect checking account for your teen?
 In this article, we’ll cover everything from fees and disclosures to how this kids’ checking account by Capital One stacks up against the competition.
+You can also see where it sits in our rundown of the best debit cards for kids and teens this year.

 Who is it For?